acorg/beast2-xml/README.md

         the value in the template will be retained.
     @param defaultAge: The C{float} age to use for sequences that are not explicitly given an age via C{addAge}.
-    @param dateUnit: A C{str}, either 'day', 'month', or 'year' indicating the date time unit.
     @param dateDirection: A C{str}, either 'backward' or 'forward' indicating whether dates are back in time from the present or forward in time from some point in the past.